KinsonDigital/NukeLearning/CICDRequirements.md

 - [x] Check that the target branch is a develop branch
 - [x] Check that the issue number in the branch is an issue that exists
 - [x] The pr must be assigned
+- [ ] Make sure that the PR is not in draft
 - [x] Real world testing complete